 Funding for Meals on Wheels comes from a variety of sources.
 Through a contract with the Monterey County Area Agency on Aging, we receive reimbursement for meals provided to seniors that covers about a third of our costs.
 Client donations are about 10% of our income.
 We raise more than half our income through foundation, corporate and government grants; donations from individuals, businesses, service clubs and other community based organizations; United Way; a special fundraising event; and investments.

 All donations stay with us and help local seniors.
 Only with financial support from this community are we able to provide nutritious, home-delivered meals to all eligible seniors who request them.

 How is Meals on Wheels of the Salinas Valley staffed?

-We employ 4 employee.
-Full-time staff includes the Executive Director, Program Manager and Program Coordinator and the Administrative Assistant works part-time.
+We employ 4.5 full time equivalents.
+Full-time staff includes the Executive Director, Office Manager, and Program Manager.
+The Bookkeeper, Rural Program Coordinator, and Salinas Program Coordinator all work half-time.
 Most of the meal delivery is done by volunteers, which keeps costs down.

 We have about 120 active volunteers who deliver meals and serve on committees and the Board of Directors.

 We serve the entire Salinas Valley – from Pajaro and Aromas in the north to San Ardo and Bradley in the south.
 Our territory includes Moss Landing, Castroville, Prunedale and areas east of Laureles Grade.
 We deliver meals to clients living in Salinas, in rural unincorporated areas of Monterey County, and in the small cities of the valley.

 Meals on Wheels of the Monterey Peninsula, a separate organization, serves the peninsula communities.